benjaminaheath/benjaminaheath/README.md

 - 👋 Hi, I’m @benjaminaheath
 - 👀 I’m interested in ...
+VLSI design, Embedded Software
 - 🌱 I’m currently learning ...
+Data Structures & Algorithms, Web Development, Software Engineering Principles
 - 💞️ I’m looking to collaborate on ...
+Open-source Embedded Software and Libraries!
-- 📫 How to reach me ...
+- 📫 How to reach me ... @benjaminaheath everywhere

-hey it's ben

 <!---
 benjaminaheath/benjaminaheath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.